 Tucked under the fig tree, the open-air Cellar Bar plies guests with wine and cigars.
 Make sure you get to sample a sparkling Champagne Sarojin cocktail.

 The restaurants stop serving at 10pm; the bar stays open as long as you're in there.

-Secluded tropical hotspot the Sarojin sits pretty on a sublime stretch of coastline on Phang Nga, just one hour north of Phuket.
+Secluded tropical hotspot the Sarojin is a luxury resort in Khao Lak.
+It sits pretty on a sublime stretch of coastline on Phang Nga, just one hour north of Phuket.

 Domestic and international flights land frequently at Phuket International Airport (www.phuketairportonline.com).